dalton-f/aoc-2024/README.md

 A much easier part 1 problem compared to the previous few days, I was able to get 99% of the solution by myself and only struggled when it came to dealing with multi-digit ids, after swapping to using arrays instead of strings my pointer approach had some bugs to iron out.
 Overall I am very happy with the code I have written for todays solution.

 Part 2 was a lot harder, my solution idea generally worked but I needed to work out a lot of random cases and such to prevent weird behaviour from occuring.

+### Day 10:

+I felt relatively confident approaching this problem, and was able to come up with a recursive DFS without much trouble.
+The code however took a lot of effort to simplify and I had to swap to using a stack to get the correct answer out of part 1 - I did not consider to track visited positions.